DanielGarciaGuillen/TheOrganTribute/README.md

 This projects is part of the Front End certification for Free Code Camp.

-I have used html, css and javascript for this project.
+I have used hmtl, css, javascript, bootstrap and jquery.

 You can check it out at https://danielgarciaguillen.github.io/TheOrganTribute/